ntua-el19096/OSLab_Exercises/Character_device_driver/README.md

 3. Create the USB TTYs at which the base station will be connexted as well as the measurements devices: `bash mk-lunix-devs.sh`
 4. Attach the driver to the input TTY. (on one of the 4 `ttyS_`s): `./lunix-attach /dev/$TTY`
 5. Verify that measurements are being received by using `cat` on the first lunix device: `cat /dev/lunix0-temp`

+### userspace_test.c

+Just a simple user space C program to verify the correctness of the driver (simple fork and read from the same files).